elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-did-historical-context-influence-the-development-of-modern-art.md

 url: /learn/education-studies/questions/how-did-historical-context-influence-the-development-of-modern-art
 score: -1.0
 related_article1:
-    id: 166529
+    id: 166533
+    title: >-
-    title: How does art function as a commentary on society and culture?
+        In what ways does art serve as a form of social and political commentary?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-art-function-as-a-commentary-on-society-and-culture
+    url: /learn/education-studies/questions/in-what-ways-does-art-serve-as-a-form-of-social-and-political-commentary
 related_article2:
-    id: 166523
+    id: 166519
-    title: How do Realism artists convey their influences through their notable works?
+    title: >-
+        What is the role of visual analysis in art criticism?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-realism-artists-convey-their-influences-through-their-notable-works
+    url: /learn/education-studies/questions/what-is-the-role-of-visual-analysis-in-art-criticism
 related_article3:
+    id: 166517
+    title: >-
+        How do lighting and composition play a role in Baroque Art?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-do-lighting-and-composition-play-a-role-in-baroque-art
+related_article4:
     id: 166531
+    title: >-
-    title: How does art influence society and provide cultural commentary?
+        How does art influence society and provide cultural commentary?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-art-influence-society-and-provide-cultural-commentary
-related_article4:
-    id: 166523
-    title: How do Realism artists convey their influences through their notable works?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-do-realism-artists-convey-their-influences-through-their-notable-works
 related_article5:
     id: 166517
+    title: >-
-    title: How do lighting and composition play a role in Baroque Art?
+        How do lighting and composition play a role in Baroque Art?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-lighting-and-composition-play-a-role-in-baroque-art
 ---